9 Cold Calling Statistics That Will Amaze You In A Heartbeat

 Сold calling in conservative industries and narrow niches remain one of the best ways to find new customers.
 For the last 10 years, cold calling has lost its place among the rating of favorite promotion tools.
 However, it remains an enormously profitable form of marketing, when it is configured properly.

-Due to these mistakes, your company might be losing hours of performance and money.
+Due to these mistakes and cold calling myths, your company might be losing hours of performance and money.

 Anyway, we believe in cold calling magic, and we offer some solutions that make cold calling a warm introduction to some great collaboration.

 So, don’t consider these statistics as the final verdict.